Do You Need a Licence to Be a Business Broker? Legal Basics, US State Rules & Global Guide (2026)

 ← Swipe to see full table →

 The UK, Singapore, HK, and Australia equivalents of this distinction follow the same logic in their respective regulatory frameworks — asset sales treated as commercial transactions, equity sales treated as securities activity.
-The specific licensing bodies and thresholds differ, but the structural principle is consistent globally.
+The specific licensing bodies and thresholds differ, but the structural principle is consistent globally: real estate-adjacent licensing is the cheap, fast bar; securities licensing is the expensive, slow one.

 Get a signed engagement letter (mandate) before you do serious work